LouiseSteward/learn/adult-hiv/text/quiz-04.md

 # Quiz 4: Antiretroviral drugs

+Please choose the *one*, most correct answer to each question or statement.

 1. Which is one of the main current goals of antiretroviral treatment?
 	+	To suppress the viral load
 	-	To cure HIV infection